shihankanungo/shihankanungo.github.io/wrapped.md

 - The Kid (1921, d.
 Charlie Chaplin)
 - The Gold Rush (1925, d.
 Charlie Chaplin)
+- Gone With the Wind (1940, d.
+Victor Fleming)
 - Whisper of the Heart (1995, d.
 Yoshifumi Kondō)
 - The Cider House Rules (1999, d.
 Lasse Hallström)
 - About a Boy (2002, d.
 Chris Weitz, Paul Weitz)